Here's what you might need (and want!) for camping in the Midwest.

 Rain gear and extra clothes

 Have I pounded it into your head enough about how quickly the weather changes here?
 No?
-Well, here's another recommendation, especially if you are planning a backpacking trip somewhere remote.
+Well, here's another recommendation, especially if you are planning a backpacking trip to some remote tent sites.

 Bring rain gear, even if the forecast is clear.
 Seriously, the weather forecasters are terrible, just like they are everywhere else.
 It's better to have it and not need it, than need it and not have it, I always say.

-I also highly recommend keeping that extra clothing in a dry bag for when you need it.
+I also highly recommend that hikers, biking, and kayaking enthusiasts keep that extra clothing in a dry bag for when you need it.
 You'll thank me later.

 A warm sleeping bag